 What are the goals of Let's Encrypt?

-Let's Encrypt wants HTTPS as the new standard on the Internet and offer all users worldwide the possibility to encrypt their website for free.
+Let's Encrypt wants to make HTTPS the new standard on the Internet and offer all users worldwide the possibility to encrypt their website for free.

 What are the biggest weaknesses of Let's Encrypt?

-Currently only domain-validated certificates are offered.
-Extended validations are not specifically planned.
-In addition, Let's Encrypt does not offer support.
-Here you are on the Support Forumor rely on yourshost .
+Currently only domain validated certificates are offered.
+Extended validations are not concretely planned.
+Furthermore, Let's Encrypt does not offer any support.
+Here you have to rely on the support forum, or on your host .

 Where can I get quick help with Let's Encrypt?

-If you are technically proficient, check out the Help forum of the Let's Encrypt community over.
-If not, it's best to contact your host .
+If you're tech-savvy, check out the Let's Encrypt Community help forum.
+If not, it is best to contact your host .

 Do I even need SSL on my site ?

-Granted: It's a trick question.
-Yeah, you should set up SSL.
-Not only will the data traffic between web server and browser be encrypted, but your site thanks to HTTP/2 faster.
-The real question behind this is the cost-benefit analysis for all less critical offers.
-But thanks to Let's Encrypt, this will no longer be the case in the future.
-This means: every blog, club website etc. should urgently set up SSL.
+Granted: This is a trick question.
+Yes, you should set up SSL.
+Not only will the traffic between the web server and browser be encrypted, but your site will be fasterthanks to HTTP/2.
+The real question behind this is the cost-benefit trade-off for all the less critical offerings.
+Thanks to Let's Encrypt, this question will no longer arise in the future.
+That means: every blog, every club website etc. should urgently set up SSL.

 How long are Let's Encrypt certificates valid?

-A chargeable SSL Certificate has a validity period of twelve to 36 months.
-Let's Encrypt certificates on the other hand are only valid for 90 days.
-After that the certificate must be renewed.
-This is either done via a console command of the responsible administrator or the hoster has automated the process.
-When RAIDBOXES renewing the certificates, for example, the certificates renew automatically.
+A paid SSL certificate has a term of twelve to 36 months.
+Let's Encrypt certificates, on the other hand, are only valid for 90 days.
+After that, the certificate must be renewed.
+This is done either via a console command from the responsible administrator, or the hosthas automated the process.
+At Raidboxes, for example, the certificates are renewed automatically.